You can become a competent shooter without spending a lot of money on a firearms training course. Learn how here!

 A mounted laser is also useful to illustrate to the shooter exactly where the muzzle is dropping when the trigger is being jerked or anticipated.

-This brings us to aiming, the other of our top two marksmanship fundamentals.
+This brings us to aiming.
+It is the other of our top two marksmanship fundamentals to be a competent shooter.
 How do you practice looking at something?
 First of all, oversimplifying things like that downplays the importance of learning and practicing correctly.
-As you have undoubtedly seen plenty of times, this is what the ideal sight alignment looks like:
+As you have seen plenty of times, this is what the ideal sight alignment looks like:

-And when you add in a target, here is your ideal sight picture.
-Maintaining that sight alignment on target is where many shooters can struggle.
-Humans are always in motion, that is a simple biological fact.
-No amount of posturing, squeezing, or straining your shooting eye is going to completely eliminate that ‘arc of movement’ as we call it.
-However, using skeletal support, focusing on the front sight tip, and allowing your eye to naturally gravitate to the center of your target all sets you up to be in the best position possible to take a shot with consistent sight alignment and picture.
+Using skeletal support, focusing on the front sight tip, and allowing your eye to naturally gravitate to the center of your target all set you up to be in the best position possible to take a shot with consistent sight alignment and picture.

 Using multiple target dry-fire drills can help train your eye to improve your aiming.
-The movement and refocus time required to engage multiple targets pushes the boundaries of your experience to really drill down on keeping a clear front sight and blurry target.
+The movement and refocus time required to engage multiple targets push the boundaries of your experience.
+They can drill down on keeping a clear front sight and blurry target.

-In a real life violent threat encounters, the physiological changes that your body is going through will take away any rationality to your actions, and that is when muscle memory kicks in.
-Avoiding the effort of training and being unaware of your surroundings until the fight for your life is already on top of you will have you drawing on an empty muscle memory bank.
-That is when the blackness of shock will blanket you and freeze you from taking any type of action.
-Conditioning your mind and muscle memory with a combination of applied Situational Awareness and dedicated training will not only challenge you to become a better version of yourself, it will also ensure that you have best prepared yourself to protect your own life and those you care about.
+In real-life violent threat encounters, the physiological changes will take away any rationality in your actions.
+It is when muscle memory kicks in.
+Avoiding the effort of training and being unaware of your surroundings until the fight will have you drawing on an empty muscle memory bank.
+The blackness of shock will blanket you.
+It will freeze you from taking any type of action.
+Conditioning your mind and muscle memory with a combination of applied situational awareness is the way to become a competent shooter.
+Dedicated training will not only challenge you to become a better version of yourself.
+It will also ensure you have prepared yourself to protect your life and those you care about.

-What did you think of our post Become a Competent Shooter for the Price of a Penny?
-Let us know in the comment section below!
+What did you think of our ideas on how to become a competent shooter?
+Let us know in the comments section below!